Skip to Content

 More stuffed mushroom recipes to try

-Did you enjoy this veggie stuffed portobello mushroom recipe?
-Try one of the mushroom recipes for other diets, too.
+Did you enjoy this veggie-stuffed portobello mushroom recipe?
+Try one of the stuffed mushroom recipes for other diets, too.

 Yield: 2

-Instead of using ground beef, try stuffing your portobello mushrooms with spices, spinach and vegetables and top them with Vegetarian cheese.
+Instead of using ground beef, try stuffing your vegetarian portobello mushrooms with spices, spinach, and vegetables and top them with cheese for a delicious vegetarian option.

 Prep Time 10 minutes